bpineau/aws-iam-mfa/README.md

 =========

 We don't grant rights to the users by default (except the minimum rights needed to manage their own password, mfa, account).
-Users must assume roles to do anything else.
+Users must `assume` roles to do anything else.

 The "assume role" privileges are protected by policies on both sides (the assumed role, the assuming group/user):
 * The assumed role's "assume policy" mandate a mfa authenticated user (filtering allowed group here would be more natural, but AWS don't allow using group in principals specifications, so we can't)
 * The various user's groups are given the privileges to assume specific roles (depending on the group)

-Even privileged/admin group is given the right to assume the readonly role, so admins don't have to run everything with super privileges, they can use least privileges for normal, day to day, read operations.
+Even privileged/admin group is given the right to assume the readonly role.
+Admins don't have to run everything with super privileges: they can use least privileges for normal, day to day, read operations.

 AWS [limits](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-limits.html) to keep in mind: